chaijs/chai-json-schema/README.md

 ### jsonSchema(value, schema)

-Validate that the given javascript value conforms to the specified json-schema.
+Validate that the given javascript value conforms to the specified JSON Schema.
 Both the value and schema would likely be JSON loaded from a external datasource but could also be literals or object instances.

 ````js
 var goodApple = {